The Sumerians

 So let's actually talk about the discovery of the Sumerians, first of all, because this is interesting in itself, because I guess in human history, our knowledge of the Sumerians, it comes quite late.

+It does.
 The Sumerians were unknown until about 150 years ago.

 So whereas people in the West could read about the Assyrians, they could read about the Babylonians, the Phoenicians, the other people of the ancient Middle East through both the classical sources, but also primarily the biblical texts.

-And so when the ancient texts of Mesopotamia began to be uncovered and read, what was first discovered were the languages of some of these familiar people, the languages of the Assyrians and the Babylonians.
+what was first discovered were the languages of some of these familiar people, the languages of the Assyrians and the Babylonians.

 And it was only through close analysis of those texts that the Sumerians began to emerge.

-So talk me through how these people and who these people were, who deciphered, who discovered the Sumerian language.
+So talk me through how these people and who these people were who deciphered, who discovered the Sumerian language.

 Well, the work began really in the middle of the 19th century with big excavations in northern Iraq at places like Nineveh and Nimrud.